malcazarr/mtrade-test/README.md

-# ReactJS Challenge to Job
+# ReactJS Challenge for Job

 This is my test for mtrade job.